EzioisAwesome56/BlargBoard-MRS/README.md

 ## Bug fixes in Blargboard 1.2.5 MRS

  * fixed the goomba challenge not displaying the images
+ * Gave nuke more checks: only if you are root and user id 1 can you nuke people
 -------------------------------------------------------------------------------

 Coders and such, who like to hack new features in their software, may think that the use